-- 1. Ensure schools and settings are at the heart of Lewisham's Early Help and Prevention Strategic Plan. - 2.
-Maximise opportunities for support for mental health and wellbeing in schools: roll out of a range of initiatives including Mental Health Support Teams in Schools (MHST) and developing offer of support in schools not yet able to access MHST. - 3.
-Review of 'healthy schools activity' in the borough to identify where action is needed. - 4.
-Ensure early identification and proactive intervention for pupils with behaviours resulting from anxieties and post-pandemic issues. - 5.
-Strong partnership approach to safeguarding in schools, incorporating locality safeguarding hubs; multi-agency work to protect those at risk of exploitation and policy, process and a curriculum (including Relationships and Sex Education) which empowers children and young people to stay safe. - 6.
-Improve information to schools and availability/co-ordination of therapeutic services for all children and young people who need them. - 7.
-Support school to maximise opportunities for providing school food and deliver key initiatives such as the Holiday Activity and Food (HAF) programme. - 8.
-Promote opportunities to develop outdoor education and other extra-curricular activities to ensure they are promoted to vulnerable groups of pupils to support emotional health and wellbeing. - 9.
+- Maximise opportunities for support for mental health and wellbeing in schools: roll out of a range of initiatives including Mental Health Support Teams in Schools (MHST) and developing offer of support in schools not yet able to access MHST. - 3.
+Review of 'healthy schools activity' in the borough to identify where action is needed. - Ensure early identification and proactive intervention for pupils with behaviours resulting from anxieties and post-pandemic issues. - 5.
+Strong partnership approach to safeguarding in schools, incorporating locality safeguarding hubs; multi-agency work to protect those at risk of exploitation and policy, process and a curriculum (including Relationships and Sex Education) which empowers children and young people to stay safe. - Improve information to schools and availability/co-ordination of therapeutic services for all children and young people who need them. - 7.
+Support school to maximise opportunities for providing school food and deliver key initiatives such as the Holiday Activity and Food (HAF) programme. - Promote opportunities to develop outdoor education and other extra-curricular activities to ensure they are promoted to vulnerable groups of pupils to support emotional health and wellbeing. - 9.
 Maximise opportunities to support parents and families in their role of bringing up their children.